Nevada-Bioinformatics-Center/NIGMS-UNR-2024_CloudModule/README.md

 ## **Getting Started**

-Each learning submodules is organized in a R Jupyter notebook with step-by-step hands-on practice with R command line to install necessary tools, obtain data, perform analyses, visualize and interpret the results.
-The notebook will be executed in the Amazon AWS environment.
+This learning module was designed to be used on cloud computing platforms, with the aim of requiring nothing but the files within this github repository.
+Each learning submodules is organized in R Jupyter notebooks with step-by-step hands-on practice with R command line to install necessary tools, obtain data, perform analyses, visualize and interpret the results.
+The notebook will be executed in the Amazon Web Service provided the R packages are installed.

 ## **Software Requirements**